-A successful recruitment process consists of 10 stages spanning the entire lifecycle -- 72 tasks to be completed.
+A successful recruitment process consists of 10 stages spanning the entire lifecycle -- from the initial job intake to reviewing metrics after a hire is made.
+Within each if these stages, reside 72 tasks to be completed.

 With AI replacing many of the repetitive tasks required throughout the hiring process, technology is creating the potential to improve productivity by enabling recruitment professionals to spend more time nurturing and deepening relationships with employers, job seekers, candidates and clients.

 AI will not eliminate the need for recruitment professionals; it will, however, change what they need to do in order to remain successful.